PandasThumb/pandasthumb.github.io/_posts/2022/2022-07-06-klinghoffer.md

 More than 24 hours have passed, but Klinghoffer has not updated his original post to let his readers know that I had replied to Dembski.
 Nor did he post something new indicating that I had done so.
 One minute he's looking forward to hearing from me and musing about the prospects for dialogue, but the next it's crickets.
   </p>
   <p>
   It's almost as if he didn't <em>really</em> want to have an exchange of ideas, but was instead just preening for his readers.
-I'm not surprised he didn't want to link to my post since I completely demolished Dembski's incompetent review of my book.
+He has now knows "what he will say", but seems afraid to let his readers in on it.
+Why do you suppose that is?